 - Accuracy required.

-ESL have successfully applied for flight permits from the CAD in Hong Kong on a number of projects.
-Most recently, In January 2020.
+ESL have successfully applied for flight permits from the CAD in Hong Kong on numerous occasions.